WebAssembly/spec/md-proto/WebAssembly.md

 An *array* is an [index] indicating a number of elements, plus a sequence of that many elements.

-> Array elements need not all be the same size in some representations.
+> Array elements needn't all be the same size in some representations.

 #### String

 A *string* is an [array] of bytes.

-> Strings in this context may contain arbitrary bytes and are not required to be valid UTF-8 or any other format.
+> Strings in this context may contain arbitrary bytes and aren't required to be valid UTF-8 or any other format.

 ### Module Contents